“What does it profit a person if they gain the whole world

 Dorian Gray, young and beautiful, sinks deep into a frivolous lifestyle of selfish abandon, seeming unchanged by corruption and untouched by age.
 But behind a locked door, beneath a heavy curtain, Dorian’s portrait tells a different story…

-Commissioned by the William Andrews Clark Memorial Library, UCLA
+Originally commissioned by the William Andrews Clark Memorial Library, UCLA

-Directed by Mark Collier
+Directed by Mark Collier and Adam Lenson

 Running Time: 70 minutes